mgkanani/raft/README.md

 [http://www.sunzhongkui.me/rpc-communication-in-go-language/]

-[http://play.golang.org/p/5LIA41Iqfp] -> to discard all log data
+[http://play.golang.org/p/5LIA41Iqfp] -> to discard all log data ( this is done only for raft_test.go file.)

 #Mistakes(very silly but consumes much time) during coding which takes hours to find and resolve.